 - Place the turkey carcass (or portion thereof) in a stockpot along with a quartered onion and a bay leaf.
 Cover with cold water, bring to a boil, then lower heat and simmer for three hours.

-- Remove the carcass, pull off all the meat and set the meat aside.
+- Remove the carcass and set it aside.
 Meanwhile strain the liquid, rinse out the pot and then return the liquid to the pot.
 You can put the bay leaf back in.
 Bring it to a boil, then add the carrots and celery.
 Simmer until the carrots are not-quite-soft.

-- Now add the noodles, and cook until al-dente, which will depend on the variety of pasta you're using.
-Follow package instructions!
+- Now add the noodles, and cook until al dente, the timing of which will depend on the variety of pasta you're using.
+Follow the package instructions!

-- Add the turkey meat, and season the soup with Kosher salt and ground white pepper.
+- Add the turkey meat, and simmer until it is heated through.
+Season with Kosher salt and ground white pepper.
 Serve right away in bowls garnished with the chopped parsley.
+For a nice touch, especially during the colder months, warm up the bowls before you ladle the soup in.